allan-tulane/sp23-recitation-01-luciafilippone/README.md

 - Make sure the dependencies are installed.
 Please use 'pip install -r requirements.txt'.

 ## Running and testing your code
 - In the command-line window, run `./ipy` to launch an interactive IPython shell.
-This is an interactive shell to help run and debug your code.
+This is an interactive shells to help run and debug your code.
 Any code you change in `main.py` will be reflected from this shell.
 So, you can modify a function in `main.py`, then test it here.
   + If it seems things don't refresh, try running `from main import *`
 - You can exit the IPython prompt by either typing `exit` or pressing `ctrl-d`
 - To run tests, from the command-line shell, you can run